mplecko/home_budget_app/README.md

 - Download secrets from Lastpass item named **HB Secrets** stored in **Shared-Development** folder and extract files to config folder inside your local repository.
 - Run docker image and start container with `docker-compose up --build`
 - When running application first time open separate terminal tab to create and migrate database using commands `docker-compose run web rake db:create` followed by `docker-compose run web rake db:migrate`
-- Default local port is set to 3000.

 ## API Documentation